eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 .. literalinclude:: /resources/tutorials/core/deployment/ds_wan_tcp_tutorial/listener_configuration.xml
     :language: XML

-Note that the discovery *server* configuration is exactly the same as in the previous ``talker`` XML configuration, but the only difference are the WAN IP address and the listening port.
+Note that the ``listener`` discovery *server* configuration is exactly the same as ``talker`` discovery *server* configuration, but the WAN IP address and the listening port set in the transport descriptor configuration are different according to each LAN.

 .. _tutorials_deployment_ds_wan_tcp_docker_compose: